 Note: Tyron Davidowitz was 7 years and 9 months in July 2006 when he holed out with a 3-wood at No 12 at Hermanus (now the 21st).
 Kyle McClatchie, now a Sunshine Tour pro, had his first ace at 9 years and 3 months in 2006 using a driver on the 153m 11th at Modderfontein.

-Herman van der Walt was 12 when he aced the short par-4 ninth (now the 18th) at Centurion in 2012.
+Herman van der Walt was 12 when he aced the short par-4 ninth at Centurion in 2012, and is thought to be the youngest to have an ace on a par 4.
 Playing from the front tees he carried the water between him and the fairway.

 HOLE-IN-ONE WITH YOUR FIRST TEE SHOT OF THE DAY